TorchAblaze/super-galactic-age-calculator/README.md

 ## Description

 This website will take a user's age and calculate how old that user would be depending on the planet's solar years.
-It will also ask for a user's location and lifestyle to estimate the user's life expectancy and guess how many years they have left on Earth.
+It will also ask for a user's location and lifestyle to estimate the user's life expectancy and guess how many years they have left on each planet.

 ### Software Requirements